 Credit tools and calculators.
 Credit Karma has a large selection of tools to help you manage your credit.
 This includes tools to help you to improve your credit situation or to get out of debt.
 They also have calculators that enable you to determine in advance how a loan might help you.
 This includes their Mortgage Refinance Calculator, Debt Repayment Calculator, Simple Loan Calculator, and loan Amortization Calculator.
 The debt consolidation resource can help you to determine the benefits and drawbacks of credit counseling, bankruptcy or debt consolidation strategies.

 Perhaps the most useful credit tool is the Credit Simulator.
 This tool enables you to determine what certain changes in your credit profile will do to your credit score.
 For example, you can determine how much a late payment will hurt your score, or how much paying down debt will improve it.
 This is a valuable tool for anyone who is looking to actively manage their credit scores.

 Credit Karma Tax.
-The Credit Karma Tax service just started in January of this year.
+The Credit Karma Tax service is relatively new.
 This is an interesting service and one that you would hardly expect to find on a credit score website.
 Just about anyone who signs up for the Credit Karma service can use the tax feature.
-It's available to individual income tax filers (not business or corporate), including those who file Schedule C for self-employment.
+It’s available to individual income tax filers (not business or corporate), including those who file Schedule C for self-employment.
 You can also e-file for both federal and state income taxes.

 There are some types of filers who can’t use the service.
 Those include multiple state filings, part-year state filing, foreign earned income, state returns for married filing separately in community property states, or state filing without a federal filing.